* Markets await Fed meeting, data on U.S. and China

 * Brent oil holds above $113 a barrel

-* US consumer confidence data dents enthusiasm
+* US consumer confidence data dents enthusiasm a little

 * Euro climbs to 14-month high vs dollar